Order of Adjectives in English

 Why is the Adjectives Order Important?

-The order of adjectives helps us make sentences more understandable.
+The order of adjectives helps make sentences clearer and more understandable.
 When adjectives are placed in the wrong order, it can confuse readers and make them difficult to understand.

 It is also important to remember that adjectives can affect the meaning of a sentence.
-For example, if you say, "It's a tall, red building", the adjective “tall” is describing the building, while the adjective “red” is giving it a color.
+For example, if you say, “It’s a tall, red building,” the adjective “tall” describes the building, while the adjective “red” gives it a color.

 The Royal Adjective Order Rule